-Ensuring the welfare and safety of people living with disabilities is a common goal for loved ones, carers, health organisations and the Australian government.
+Ensuring the welfare and safety of people living with disability is a common goal for loved ones, carers, health organisations and the Australian government.

-Under the National Disability Insurance Scheme (NDIS), eligible people living with disabilities can receive funding to afford, coordinate and access the support they need to improve their life skills and independence.
+Under the National Disability Insurance Scheme (NDIS), eligible people living with disability can receive funding to afford, coordinate and access the support they need to improve their life skills and independence.

 NDIS funding is provided through certain categories, one of which is capital support.
 Capital supports help NDIS participants afford necessary equipment, home or vehicle modifications and assistive technologies.

-Assistive technologies enable people living with disabilities to be an active participant in the community and communicate with other people, process information and complete daily tasks.
+Assistive technologies enable people living with disability to be an active participant in the community and communicate with other people, process information and complete daily tasks.

-A MePACS alarm is considered assistive technology as it can increase independence and safety for an NDIS participant.
+A MePACS alarm is considered assistive technology as it can increase independence and safety for a NDIS participant.

 With a personal alarm for the home and a mobile or watch alarm for out and about, NDIS participants can benefit significantly from the 24/7 emergency response service, which is responded to by trained professionals and answered within two minutes of someone pressing the button on their MePACS alarm.

 Both Sandy and Theresa still live independently in their own homes, thanks to the safety and security that MePACS provides.